 A critically acclaimed recitalist, Diana is building a reputation for the development of innovative recitals which integrate carefully curated musical programmes with extended scripted narration.
 Her ever-popular A Celebration of Kathleen Ferrier: Her Life, Letters and Music – enthusiastically endorsed by the Kathleen Ferrier Society – capitalises upon the oft-drawn comparison between Diana and Ferrier's voices by audiences and critics, with a programme that illuminates numerous facets of its subject's life, character and repertoire.
 Other recitals of this kind, all including scripts researched, written and performed by Diana herself, include Wearing the Trousers: the extraordinary women who inspired Handel's travesti roles; Feminine Charms, which shines a spotlight on Britain's largely unknown female composers; and Tales of the Unexpected, an imaginative, playful programme exploring the art of storytelling.

 Diana is featured on numerous award-winning recordings, including Scarlatti’s recently unearthed Serenata, La Gloria di Primavera, with Philharmonia Baroque Orchestra, which was awarded ‘Editor’s Choice’ in Gramophone Magazine.
 Her recording of Handel’s Il Parnasso in Festa with The King’s Consort and conductor Matthew Halls, won the Stanley Sadie Handel Recording Prize.
-Upcoming releases in 2018 include Mozart’s Requiem with Winchester College and the London Mozart Players on Convivium Records, Handel’s Messiah with Baltimore Symphony Orchestra on Naxos, and Handel’s Joseph and His Brethren (featuring Diana in the title role) recorded by Philharmonia Baroque Orchestra and Nicholas McGegan OBE.
+Recently releases included Mozart’s Requiem with Winchester College and the London Mozart Players on Convivium Records, Handel’s Messiah with Baltimore Symphony Orchestra on Naxos, and 2019 will see Handel’s Joseph and His Brethren (featuring Diana in the title role) released, with Philharmonia Baroque Orchestra and Nicholas McGegan OBE.